This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 - Repeat 30 times.

-- Maintain a good posture by gently pulling your shoulders back into a neutral position.
+- Gently pull your shoulders back into a neutral position.

 - If you develop any itchiness, rashes or swelling from the tape, it may mean you are allergic to it.